-Frances Havergal, the hymn writer, was born on 14th December, 1836, in Astley Worcestershire, the West Midlands of England, into the Family of William Henry Havergal (1793–1870) and Jane Havergal (1794 – 1848).
+Frances Havergal, the hymn writer, was born on 14th December 1836, in Astley Worcestershire, the West Midlands of England, into the Family of William Henry Havergal (1793–1870) and Jane Havergal (1794 – 1848).
 Both William and Jane were very ardent to edify their children to long for the Saviour.
-She was the last born of six children and fourth daughter of the family.
+She was the last born of six children and the fourth daughter of the family.

 Story Behind the Hymn

 Ridley (this is her middle name she loved so much) was a devoted Christian all her life and her greatest study was the Scripture.
-She took reading of the Scripture in the morning and night as her daily business.
+She took the reading of the Scripture in the morning and night as her daily business.
 This she did in order to reflect on day-to-day functional means she could be transformed by it “into the image-of-Christ”.
 Nevertheless, at age of 36, she encountered what can be called a conversion experience.
 This was through a book titled “All for Jesus” that she read and let her be conscious of the imperfection of her own devotion.
 As a result, she dedicated her life again to Christ.

 ALSO READ: Story of Hymn: O Little Town Of Bethlehem

-This hymn was written at Astley House the 4th of February 1874.
+This hymn was written at Astley House on the 4th of February 1874.
 It was originally in eleven stanzas text of two lines each and was published in the Songs of Grace and Glory (1872) by Charles B. Snepp.
-Later in year 1878, she published it in Loyal Response, her book that’s also known as Daily melodies for the King’s minstrels.
+Later in the year 1878, she published it in Loyal Response, her book that’s also known as Daily melodies for the King’s minstrels.
 She later added the twelfth stanza of two lines texts to form a six stanzas hymn and that was first published in the Psalter Hymnal.

 The Tune for the Hymn

 The poor health did not allow Miss Havergal to live long.
-At age 42, she died of life threatening illnesses called peritonitis in Wales.
-She was buried near her sister and father at the western corner of at St Peter’s parish churchyard in Astley.
+At age 42, she died of life-threatening illnesses called peritonitis in Wales.
+She was buried near her sister and father at the western corner of St Peter’s parish churchyard in Astley.
 As we can see, her entire life was symbolized by spiritual righteousness.
 She also lived an active and effective life until death took her away.
 She found comfort in encouraging others to depend and put their trust in Jesus.
 In fact, her hymn is a declaration of her heart’s desire to draw closer to God and serve Him more passionately.